Rakhi-kumari-278/my_first_project/README.md

 # my_first_project
-this is my repository in github
+this is my first repository in Git.
+Author-Rakhi kumari